AsadiAhmad/Image-Classification-LDA-and-PCA/README.md

 ## Conclusion

 In this project, we demonstrated the application of LDA and PCA for effective dimensionality reduction in image classification tasks.
 In out analysis we found the LDA better than the PCA for dimension reduction task.
-Accuracy of the LDA is much better than PCA becuase LDA is supervised Learning and PCA is unsupervised learning method.
-Most of the time supervised Learning have better accuracy than unsupervised learning methods because supervised method using the labels but unsupervised dose not.However when we dont have any labels then we can just use the unsupervised method.
+Accuracy of the LDA is much better than PCA because LDA is supervised Learning and PCA is unsupervised learning method.
+Most of the time supervised Learning have better accuracy than unsupervised learning methods because supervised method using the labels but unsupervised does not.However when we don't have any labels then we can just use the unsupervised method.

 Here you can see BoxPlot of each method we have been used :